stevinus1/sw360rest_tools/README.md

 - get_all: Takes a type as a string, and returns a list of dictionaries containing short summary data about all objects of that type.

+- get_objects_by_name_fragment: Takes a name fragment as a string and returns list of dictionaries corresponding to all objects of any type that contain that fragment

 - get_object_by_name: Takes a name/fullName/email and type as strings, and returns a dictionary for the corresponding object (for releases, the script will also request version).

 - get_object_by_id: Takes an Id and type as strings, and returns a dictionary for the corresponding object (for releases, the script will also request version).

 - get_id_by_name: Takes a name/fullName/email and a type as strings, and returns the string Id of that object (for releases, the script will also request version).

+- write_objects_to_file: Takes a list of dictionaries/single dictionary and a filepath and writes the data to that file in valid JSON.
+The objects can then be re-uploaded via the post methods.